-Although everyone knows about Hampstead Heath Park, it seems that not many know of Pergola and Hill Gardens, which is quite convenient as you get to have some piece and quiet and not having to dodge tourists at every step you take.
+Although everyone knows about Hampstead Heath Park, it seems that not many know of Pergola and Hill Gardens, which is quite convenient as you get to have some peace and quiet and not having to dodge tourists at every step you take.

 But I felt there must be something more to South Bank, places that are a bit more private (yes, that is quite possible) and different.

 So what do you do when everyone is going one way?
 You go the opposite.
-Instead of taking photos on the main South Bank, why not go few steps down and maybe walk on the shores (same amazing view, less the people) or under the bridges which offer an amazing architecture.
+Instead of taking photos on the main South Bank, why not go few steps down and maybe walk on the shores (same amazing view, less the people) or under the bridges which offer amazing architecture.

-The best part yet, during Sunset, the tide goes out, not in, so you could get a beautiful light and nobody would even know you’re there!
+The best part yet, during Sunset, the tide goes out, not in, so you could get beautiful light and nobody would even know you’re there!

-Quite important though, as I don’t want to have anyone on my conscience, please be extremely aware of the tide coming back in, as you do not want to be caught in the river Thames.
+Please be extremely aware of the tide coming back in, as you do not want to be caught in the river Thames.
 Safety comes first!

 And if you’re looking for some diversity, just walk a few steps out of Fulham Palace and you’re right on the shore of river Thames.